projectacrn/acrn-hypervisor/doc/tutorials/using_celadon_as_uos.rst

 Prerequisites
 *************

-* Ubuntu 18.04 or higher with at least 150G free disk space
+* Ubuntu 18.04 with at least 150G free disk space
 * Intel Kaby Lake NUC7ixDNHE ( Reference Platforms: :ref:`ACRN supported platforms <hardware>` )
 * BIOS version 0059 or later firmware should be flashed on the NUC system, and the ``Device Mode`` option is selected on the USB category of the Devices tab,